GSA/digitalgov.gov/content/post/2016-07-01-build-empathy-with-stakeholder-interviews-part-1-preparation.md

 summary: 'A few weeks ago, the State Department held its first conference dedicated to user experience design, UX Exponential.
 The conference organizers invited me to speak, and in this two-part series, I&amp;#8217;d like to summarize (as best as possible) the presentation I gave, &amp;#8220;Foster The People\: Building Empathy with Stakeholder Interviews.&amp;#8221; In this post, I&amp;#8217;ll cover'
 authors: [andrew-maier]
 categories:
-  - 'Strategy &amp; Policy'
+  - 'Strategy and Policy'
-  - 'User Testing &amp; Research'
+  - 'User Testing and Research'
-tags:
+tag:
   - 18F
   - user centered design
   - user research